DerekTurtleRoe/derekturtleroe.github.io/README.md

 <h1>License</h1>

-<i>Turtle's Website
+Turtle's Website

 Licensed under the MIT license and modified by Derek "Turtle" Roe.

-All other content licensed under the Creative Commons Attribution 4.0 International license
+All other content licensed under the Creative Commons Attribution 4.0 International license.

-Credit to AJ from HTML5 UP and creator of Skel.js for the template I used and have modified heavily over the years.
+Credit to AJ from HTML5 UP and creator of Skel.js and the template I used and the main template I have modified heavily over the years.
 You rock, dude!